 Students engaged in any act of bullying that is in any way connected to any activity sponsored or supported by Jackson will be disciplined in accordance with the Jackson Code of Conduct.
-Students found to have violated this policy may be subject for the full range of disciplinary consequences as specified in the Code of Conduct, including suspension and expulsion.
+Students found to have violated this policy may be subject to the full range of disciplinary consequences as specified in the Code of Conduct, including suspension and expulsion.

-Any person believing that he or she has been subject to any act of bullying, as set forth in this policy or otherwise, should contact the Principal.
+Any person believing that he or she has been subject to any act of bullying, as set forth in this policy or otherwise, should contact the Principal at either (815) 316-0093 or sbaker@jacksoncharterschool.org.
 Be assured that we take such reporting seriously and retaliation due to such reporting is strictly prohibited.